mlanza/ai-literacy/301/06-feet-on-the-ground.md

 Because when you pick a model — especially in structured apps — you might not be picking just a brain.
 You might be picking a gait.
 A rhythm.
 A choreography of steps already known, ready to unfold the moment the first prompt is spoken aloud.

-Some models follow trails — narrow ones.
+Some models follow trails — narrow ones, like ChatGPT's Deep Research.
 Others can wander through towns, darting from shop to shop.
 Some are given full autonomy, others are kept on a leash.
 The difference isn’t always visible in the interface.
 But it lives in the wiring.
 It shows up in the loop.

 That’s why this isn’t only a question of intelligence.
 It’s a question of motion.